The Dark Knight

 The Dark Knight was marketed with an innovative interactive viral campaign that initially focused on countering criticism of Ledger's casting by those who believed he was a poor choice to portray the Joker.
-Ledger died from an accidental drug overdose in January 2008, leading to widespread interest from the press and public regarding his performance.
+Ledger died from an accidental prescription drug overdose in January 2008, leading to widespread interest from the press and public regarding his performance.
 When it was released in July, The Dark Knight received acclaim for its mature tone and themes, visual style, and performances—particularly that of Ledger, who received many posthumous awards including Academy, BAFTA, and Golden Globe awards for Best Supporting Actor, making The Dark Knight the first comic-book film to receive major industry awards.
-It broke several box-office records and became the highest-grossing 2008 film, the fourth-highest-grossing film of its time, and the highest-grossing superhero film.
+It broke several box-office records and became the highest-grossing 2008 film, the fourth-highest-grossing film to that time, and the highest-grossing superhero film of the time.

-Since its release, The Dark Knight has been assessed as one of the greatest superhero films ever made, one of the best films of the 2000s, and one of the best films ever made.
-It is considered the "blueprint" for many modern superhero films, particularly for its rejection of a typical comic-book film style in favor of a crime film that features comic-book characters.
+Since its release, The Dark Knight has been assessed as one of the greatest superhero films ever, one of the best movies of the 2000s, and one of the best films ever made.
+It is considered the "blueprint" for many modern superhero films, particularly for its rejection of a typical comic-book movie style in favor of a crime film that features comic-book characters.
 Many filmmakers sought to repeat its success by emulating its gritty, realistic tone to varying degrees of success.
 The Dark Knight has been analyzed for its themes of terrorism and the limitations of morality and ethics.
 The United States Library of Congress selected it for preservation in the National Film Registry in 2020.
 A sequel, The Dark Knight Rises, concluded The Dark Knight trilogy in 2012.